MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 github "Microsoft/AppCenter-Test-XCUITest-Extensions"
 ```

 Follow the [Carthage Instructions for adding frameworks to unit tests or a framework](https://github.com/Carthage/Carthage#adding-frameworks-to-unit-tests-or-a-framework).
-This will use the `Cartfile` you created to configure your Xcode project to link with the `AppCenterXUITestExtensions.framework`.
+This uses the `Cartfile` you created to configure your Xcode project to link with the `AppCenterXUITestExtensions.framework`.
 For an example, you can review this [example code for setting up App Center XCUITest with Carthage](https://github.com/Microsoft/AppCenter-Test-XCUITest-Extensions/tree/master/Dido) which includes a sample `Cartfile`.

 For more information on using Carthage, see the [Carthage GitHub repository](https://github.com/Carthage/Carthage).